-In my post at Parentous about positive parenting and the value of discipline, I touched upon why children welcome routine and discipline and the problems likely to crop up with discipline.
-I wrote about how to implement discipline, sharing some of the ways that have helped me, elaborating on the following:
+My post today is about positive parenting and the value of discipline.
+I touch upon why children welcome routine and discipline and the problems likely to crop up with discipline.
+I share how we implement discipline, with some of the ways that have helped me, elaborating on the following:

-- Why we should emphasize on the value of cooperation
+- Why we should emphasize the value of cooperation

 - Why focus on what we want and not what we don’t want

 - Why one should never discipline in anger

 - How we can help children cooperate by asking them for ideas

 Ultimately, behavior is a choice.
 We all have the power to choose good – or bad – behavior.
 Handholding children through the consequences of each choice and the response it was likely to evoke in others keeps their dignity intact instead of making them feel bad.

 Positive parenting, finally is all about being able to answer this question honestly”Can I take this if I were a child?”.

 In my last post, The Joy of Being a Compassionate Parent, I mentioned that “compassion is not about allowing children to do whatever they want.
 It is not about letting them get away with anything they do” – which gave me the idea for today’s post – the value of discipline.

 Just like you and me, children need discipline in their lives to be their best selves.
 The good news is they actually want it.
 Children love routine.
 Without it, they feel alone and unloved.
 While they expect parents to set the limits, they also think it is their birthright to rebel against them.
 That being said, it is the parent’s job to set limits related to safety, health, education, morality, and inspire cooperation.